 The fishermen deliver their catch to the restaurant directly on the beach below and there are some really big fish in the boat, I guess it is big Dorados.

-Catch of the day Catch of the day Catch of the day
+Catch of the day

 We also do some hiking on the island.
 One goes to a bay on the outside of the island and it will be uphill and downhill before we arrive.
 The same thing on the way back, so we are really tired in the legs afterward.
 The bay has a fairly narrow beach and there are hotels along almost the entire beach and no restaurants or bars except at one of the hotels.